 Now, we will train our conversational bot to understand our intent to get the company email address.

 Enter "What is your email address?" in the textbox and add a new entity called "intent".
 In the value textbox, input "getEmail" and validate the expression.
 That's it, you have successfully taught your bot to understand the intent of the expression "What is your email address?".

 Communicating with the Wit.ai App through curl (HTTP API)

 As shown above, enter "What is your email address?".
 Once done, copy the text to the clipboard.
 This can be done easily by clicking on the button above learn more.
 Now curl the text.

-Voila, your application is 99% confident that your intent is to "getEmail".
+Congratulations!
+Your application is now 99% confident that your intent is to "getEmail".
 With this, you have the basics of creating a chatbot.
-You can extract the value and create your own function.
-I'll expand on this on my next blog post where I'll create a fully functioning company chatbot.
+You have learned to extract a value and create your own function.

 You have mastered the basics of Wit.ai